 This article is part of a larger series on Accounting Software.

-We’re pleased to present this tutorial for Sunrise, one of our best accounts payable (A/P) software and leading small business accounting software.
-In this third lesson of our free Sunrise tutorials, we’re going to cover how to pay bills in Sunrise Accounting.
+We’re pleased to present this tutorial for Lendio Accounting (formerly Sunrise), one of our best accounts payable (A/P) software and leading small business accounting software.
+In this third lesson of our free Lendio Accounting tutorials, we’re going to cover how to pay bills in Lendio Accounting.
 We’ll also show you how to add expenses, track unpaid bills, and classify expenses from the bank feed.

-You’ll get the most out of this guide by following along in your own Sunrise account.
-If you haven’t yet subscribed to the platform, you can sign up for a free account or enroll in a 14-day free trial of Sunrise Plus.
+You’ll get the most out of this guide by following along in your own Lendio account.
+If you haven’t yet subscribed to the platform, you can sign up for a free account or enroll in a 14-day free trial of Lendio Accounting Plus.

 In the news:

 Sunrise by Lendio has been renamed Lendio Accounting.

 Step 1: Add & Manage Vendors

 Adding vendors to Lendio Accounting can be done manually or by comma-separated values (CSV) file import.
 Both vendors and customers are classified as contacts within the software, and you can indicate a contact as one or the other (or both), during setup.
 You can also add a new vendor when creating a new expense.

 To navigate to the Contacts page, follow these steps: